FAQ on PE

 Litter hardly ever decays.
 A piece of candy paper takes at least 20 years to decay, the same plastic packaging at least 100 years, and an aluminium soft drink can hardly decays at all.
 This makes it clear that stopping litter, and therefore litter-prone plastic, is very important to counteract the negative impact on people, animals and nature.

-Do you have questions about litter-sensitive plastic in response to this article?
+Do you have any questions about litter-prone plastic as a result of this article?

 If so, please contact one of our product specialists, using the contact form below.
 You will then receive a response as soon as possible.